 “I would say that wizardry is a craft.
 Learn it… and suddenly there’s no such thing as magic anymore, it’s just something you do.
 I am not special, I just know wizardry, so it looks to everyone around me like I’m performing magic.
 But I’m not.
 I’m just employing what I have learned.” - Shian Storm

 Initially designed for use on 35mm film, it is now optimized for use with RED, Alexa, Phantom, and HD cameras.
-Panasonic GH2, and Canon 5D & 7D users have also found ColorGHear to be the ultimate means by which to make their footage leap off the screen.
+Panasonic GH2, Blackmagic Cinema Camera, and Canon 5D & 7D users have also found ColorGHear to be the ultimate means by which to make their footage leap off the screen.

-Now with ColorGHear Pro FCP7 and Premiere Pro users now have access to layer based color correction.
-Widely considered the industry standard for high-end color grading, until now, layer based or node based corrections could only be performed in such high-end systems such as Davinci Resolve, SpeedGrade and Nucoda systems.
-But ColorGHear now makes it possible to not only preform these style of corrections in FCP6 & 7, as well as, Premiere Pro, but to port them to Davinci Resolve and After Effects and vice-versa.
+Upon it’s release in 2012, the ColorGHear Toolkit was only available for Abobe After Effects, but now with ColorGHear Pro FCP7 and Premiere Pro users now have access to layer based color correction. which is widely considered the industry standard for high-end color grading.
+Until now, layer based or node based corrections could only be performed in such high-end systems such as Davinci Resolve, SpeedGrade and Nucoda systems.
+But ColorGHear now makes it possible to not only perform these style of corrections in FCP6 & 7, as well as, Premiere Pro, but to port them to Davinci Resolve, Speedgrade and After Effects and vice-versa.
 Grade your footage wherever you feel the most comfortable or through the ColorGHear tutorials learn to operate the high-end tools like a pro.
-Whatever you decide, ColorGHear’s powerful tools will be your side to help you quickly achieve stunning images.
+Whatever you decide, ColorGHear’s powerful tools will be by your side to help you quickly achieve stunning images.

 So as not to be misleading, ColorGHear is a system, and not so much a plug-in… a school of thought supported through the ColorGHear Toolkit -which is a set of MODULAR PRESETS for After Effects and ColorGHear Pro – which is a set of MODULAR LUTs for Davinci Resolve, FCP7, Premiere Pro, and Adobe Speedgrade, and is not what you’d consider a classical style plug-in.